-7.55(2) Revocation of license.
-The department shall not revoke, suspend, annul or withdraw any license until written notice is served by personal service or restricted certified mail pursuant to 701-7.47(17A) within the time prescribed by the applicable statute and the licensee whose license is to be revoked, suspended, annulled or withdrawn, is given an opportunity to show at an evidentiary hearing conducted pursuant to the rules governing contested case proceedings in this chapter compliance with all lawful requirements for the retention of the license.
-However, in the case of the revocation, suspension, annulment, or withdrawal of a sales or use tax permit, written notice will be served pursuant to 701-7.47(17A) only if the permit holder requests that this be done following notification, by ordinary mail, of the director's intent to revoke, suspend, annul, or withdraw the permit.
-In addition to the requirements of 701-7.47(17A) the notice shall contain a statement of facts or conduct and the provisions of law which warrant the revocation, suspension, annulment, or withdrawal of the license.
-A licensee whose license may be revoked, suspended, annulled, or withdrawn, may file a petition as provided in subrule 7.55(3) with the clerk of the hearings section for the department prior to the hearing.
+7.23(2) Revocation of license.

+- a.
+The department shall not revoke, suspend, annul or withdraw any license until written notice is served by personal service or restricted certified mail pursuant to rule 701-7.14(17A) within the time prescribed by the applicable statute and the licensee whose license is to be revoked, suspended, annulled, or withdrawn, is given an opportunity to show at an evidentiary hearing conducted pursuant to rule 701-7.17(17A) compliance with all lawful requirements for the retention of the license.
+However, in the case of the revocation, suspension, annulment, or withdrawal of a sales or use tax permit, written notice will be served pursuant to rule 701-7.14(17A) only if the permit holder requests that this be done following notification, by ordinary mail, of the director's intent to revoke, suspend, annul, or withdraw the permit.
+In addition to the requirements of rule 701-7.14(17A), the notice shall contain a statement of facts or conduct and the provisions of law which warrant the revocation, suspension, annulment, or withdrawal of the license.
+A licensee whose license may be revoked, suspended, annulled, or withdrawn, may file a petition as provided in subrule 7.23(3) with the clerk of the hearings section prior to the hearing.
 The department may, in its discretion, file an answer to a petition filed by the licensee prior to the hearing.
-Thereafter, the rules contained in this division governing contested case proceedings shall apply.

-Notwithstanding the above, if the department finds that public health, safety, or welfare imperatively requires emergency action, and incorporates a finding to that effect in an order to the licensee, summary suspension of a license shall be ordered pending proceedings for revocation as provided herein.
+Thereafter, rule 701-7.17(17A) governing contested case proceedings shall apply. - b.
+Notwithstanding paragraph 7.23(2) "a," if the department finds that public health, safety, or welfare imperatively requires emergency action and the department incorporates a finding to that effect in an order to the licensee, summary suspension of a license shall be ordered pending proceedings for revocation as provided herein.
 These proceedings shall be promptly instituted and determined.
-When a summary suspension as provided herein is ordered, a notice of the time, place and nature of the evidentiary hearing shall be attached to the order.

-7.55(3) Petition.
-When a person desires to file a petition as provided in subrules 7.55(1) and 7.55(2), the petition to be filed shall contain a caption in the following form:
+When a summary suspension as provided herein is ordered, a notice of the time, place and nature of the evidentiary hearing shall be attached to the order. - 7.23(3) Petition.
+When a person desires to file a petition as provided in subrules 7.23(1) and 7.23(2), the petition to be filed shall contain a caption in the following form: